 Now, you can focus on the right bindings and snowboard boots.

 Summary – Are You Ready to Purchase a New Snowboard?

 At Backcountry Gear our goal is to educate our customers on the gear and trip preparation for enjoying sports outside in nature.
 I am passionate about outdoor sports and want to experience all that nature has to offer.

 We know that it is hard to sort through all the technical information on all the gear available for your outdoor adventures.
-We aim to provide you with all the information you need, before, you make your purchase.
+We aim to provide you with all the information you need, before, you purchase the best snowboard for you.

 If you have questions about your gear choice, contact us, we are always happy to talk with you.